-corrective coaching for the NCH Program is fair and impartial and generally, but not always, progressive in nature and shall be communicated privately and delivered in a timely manner.
-Corrective coaching is intended to be a positive, growth nurturing, non-punitive intervention that allows an individual time to correct an identified gap from expected behavior.
-Personal verbal coaching, a verbal warning, a written warning, and a final written warning, may precede suspension or separation from the program.
-However, for more severe offenses, the disciplinary process may begin with suspension or termination.
-In each instance, consequences for behavior are to be fair, just, and proportionate to the seriousness of the offense.
+Consequences shall be fair, impartial, just, proportionate to the offense, communicated privately, and in a timely manner.
+Corrective coaching is intended to be a positive, growth nurturing, non-punitive intervention that allows an individual time to correct an identified nonconformity.
+Verbal coaching, a verbal warning, a written warning/notice to remedy, and a final written warning, may precede suspension or separation from the Program.
+For more severe offenses, the process may begin with separation.

-APPEAL POLICY: Students and faculty members have 24 hours from the time of an invoked disciplinary action to appeal the action taken against them.
-All appeals must be in writing (e-mail is acceptable) and addressed to the Lead Instructor or Program Director in compliance with Policy D1 Due Process: Corrective coaching/Disciplinary action/Recovery of damages/Restitution.
+APPEAL POLICY: Students and faculty members have 24 hours from the time of an invoked disciplinary action to appeal that action.
+All appeals must be in writing (e-mail is acceptable) and addressed to the LI or Program Director in compliance with Policy D1.

-RESTITUTION: If a student is found to have defaced or damaged hospital or another student's property, they will be assessed the cost for expenses incurred by the program or other parties resulting from the student's actions.
-Such reimbursement may take the form of monetary payment or appropriate service to repair or otherwise compensate for damages to program property or equipment.
+RESTITUTION: If a student is found to have defaced or damaged hospital or another faculty or student's property, they will be assessed the cost for expenses incurred by the program or other parties resulting from their actions.
+Such reimbursement may take the form of monetary payment or appropriate service to repair or otherwise compensate for the damages.
 Restitution may be imposed on any student who alone, or through group activities, participates in causing the damages or costs to the program.
 The student will not graduate until full restitution has been made.

-HEALTH REQUIREMENTS and CRIMINAL BACKGROUND CHECK
+HEALTH CLEARANCE REQUIREMENTS and CRIMINAL BACKGROUND CHECK